poulsbopete/webex-helper/README.md

     - If you see `unable to authenticate user [elastic]`, double-check your `.env` values and restart your shell or reload the environment variables.
     - **If you see `ES_API_KEY environment variable is not set`, ensure your `.env` file uses `export` for each variable and that you run `source .env` before starting the app.**

+- **No results found:**
+    - Try removing language or region filters to see if content exists in other languages/regions
+    - Use the `languages` and `regions` commands to see what's available
+    - Rephrase your question or try different keywords

 ## Project Structure

 - `src/main/java/com/webex/helper/config/AppConfig.java` - Configuration and Elasticsearch client initialization
-- `src/main/java/com/webex/helper/service/AIAssistantService.java` - Main service logic with semantic search
+- `src/main/java/com/webex/helper/service/AIAssistantService.java` - Main service logic with semantic search and filtering
-- `src/main/java/com/webex/helper/Main.java` - Application entry point
+- `src/main/java/com/webex/helper/Main.java` - Application entry point with interactive commands
 - `.env` - Environment variables file (not tracked in git)
 - `.gitignore` - Git ignore rules for sensitive and generated files